radian-software/radian/README.md

 I suggest versioning your local dotfiles in a separate repository, and symlinking them to the appropriate locations.
 This is what I do.

+Here is what your `init.local.el` should probably look like:

+    ;; code that should be run at the very beginning of init, e.g.

+    (setq radian-font ...)
+    (setq radian-font-size ...)

+    (radian-local-on-hook before-straight

+      ;; code that should be run right before straight.el is bootstrapped, ;; e.g.

+      (setq straight-vc-git-default-protocol ...)
+      (setq straight-check-for-modifications ...))

+    (radian-local-on-hook after-init

+      ;; code that should be run at the end of init, e.g.

+      (use-package ...))

+    ;; see M-x customize-group RET radian-hooks RET for which hooks you ;; can use with `radian-local-on-hook'

+You don't have to worry about byte-compiling your local init-file;
+Radian actually macroexpands it and embeds it directly into the byte-compiled Radian init-file.
+Using the macro `radian-local-on-hook` instead of defining functions and adding them to Radian's hooks manually enables some magic that makes this actually work properly.

 ## Contributing